 - 390,000 Marriott points

 - 50,000 Southwest Rapid Rewards points plus $44.80 in taxes ($5.60 per leg)

 Even though we have a lot of trips planned, I am just starting to price and point shop for our 2016 travel.
 So far, we’re already heading back to Jamaica and staying at the same hotel during Spring Break!
 However, we also plan to (maybe) go somewhere warm in January or February, plus head back to Europe and work in a few weekend trips.
 I also plan to take an international trip with the kids during their Fall Break.
 We’ll see.

-And in case you didn’t know, I do offer free travel advice on my Free Rewards Advice page, as well as reviews on some top rewards cards such as the Discover Miles Card Review.
+And in case you didn’t know, I do offer free travel advice on my Free Rewards Advice page.
+You should also check out some of my favorite cards, including these great Chase Sapphire Preferred benefits.
 All I ask in return for my free, personalized advice is that you use my affiliate links when you sign up for new cards.
 So feel free to email me with any questions you have, even if they are simple or about something related to credit cards.
 I love talking about travel, so it never gets old!

 What are your travel plans for the rest of 2015?
 Any credit card rewards-fueled trips coming up?